ramsey/pecl-memcache-issue-23/README.md

 * PHP 7.0: <http://localhost:8001/> (the session should work as expected)
 * PHP 7.1: <http://localhost:8002/> (`session_start()` should generate a warning)

+See the scripts in [`docker/`](docker) for an understanding of how everything is configured and running.

 [pecl-memcache-23]: https://github.com/websupport-sk/pecl-memcache/issues/23